 Massachusetts residents pay some of the highest electric rates in the country, but solar energy can help move our state towards a renewable energy tomorrow.
 According to the Massachusetts Clean Energy Center, 64,000 people in the state now work in the clean energy economy with green jobs expected to keep growing.
 Adding a RevoluSun system to your home or business locks in your energy savings now while contributing to the fast-growing green economy of the future.

 2. Frequently Asked Questions – What is U.S. electricity generation by energy source?,” U.S. Energy Information Administration, http://www.eia.gov/tools/faqs/faq.cfm?id=427&t=3, accessed Oct.
 12, 2015

 RevoluSun’s solar energy leaders are excited to help homeowners and business owners learn more about how high-performance solar panels work — and how they save you money in the long run.

 Some solar companies claim that only 15% of homes in Massachusetts are eligible for solar, but the truth is that the majority of homes in Massachusetts communities will qualify.
 Find out if your home meets the requirements for solar energy in Massachusetts by scheduling a Free Home Energy Analysis.

 What is the best way to choose a solar provider?

 Reputation is everything when selecting a company you can trust to install and maximize your solar system.
-At RevoluSun, Massachusetts homeowners equate our name with quality installation (our team does all our installs), a superior product (high-performance solar panels from SunPower and more) and excellent workmanship (we deliver the most efficient and aesthetically pleasing solar system possible).
+At RevoluSun, Massachusetts homeowners equate our name with quality installation (our team does all our installs), a superior product (high-performance solar panels from SunPower and Panasonic) and excellent workmanship (we deliver the most efficient and aesthetically pleasing solar systems on the planet).